defzeke/Jollibee-Kiosk-System/README.md

 🖥️ Note: This project is designed specifically for 1920x1080 screen resolutions.

 🛠 Features
-🧭 Simple menu navigation
+🧭 Simple Menu Navigation

-🛒 Add-to-cart and checkout flow
+🛒 Add-to-Cart and Checkout Flow

-📦 Inventory handling using SQL
+📦 Inventory Handling Using SQL

-📉 Basic stock deduction after purchase
+📉 Basic Stock Deduction After Purchase

-🧾 Order summary display
+🧾 Order Summary Display

 📷 Screenshots
 You can add your screenshots here.
-Once you provide them, I can help place and caption them appropriately.
+Let me know once they’re ready so I can help you place and caption them.

 🧰 Technologies Used
-Python + Tkinter – for GUI development
+Python + Tkinter – GUI Development

-SQLite – for inventory management
+SQLite – Inventory Management

-Pillow – for handling images (if used)
+Pillow – Image Support (if used)

 ⚠️ Limitations
-Screen layout works only on 1920x1080 resolutions
+Layout works only on 1920x1080 screen resolutions

-No OOP structure; all logic is procedural
+No OOP structure; logic is procedural

-Limited input validation and error handling
+Minimal input validation and error handling

 📚 Learning Goals
 Improve familiarity with GUI development using Tkinter